DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 #### Outline

-Big picture
+Big picture thoughts
-* “Any sufficiently advanced technology is indistinguishable from magic.”
+* Become a magician:  “Any sufficiently advanced technology is indistinguishable from magic.”
 Data + Python = Magic!
 * Keys to success:  don't panic, ask for help